-Colorado Access (COA) is dedicated to empowering its members with access to timely and appropriate health care, and delivering comprehensive choice to Members as they seek out providers and resources that best meet their needs.
-Building upon a history of partnership, engagement, and network development, COA is well positioned to meet or exceed the network adequacy standards established by the Regional Accountable Entity (RAE) contracts for Regions 3, and is focused on continuing to grow and improve the COA network.
-This Network Adequacy Plan articulates the overarching approach that COA continues to employ toward cultivating and supporting viable provider participation, thus helping to expand options for Members.
+Colorado Access (COA) is dedicated to empowering our members with access to timely and appropriate health care, and delivering comprehensive choice to Members as they seek out providers and resources that best meet their needs.
+Building upon a history of partnership, engagement, and network development, COA is well positioned, currently, to meet or exceed the network adequacy standards established by the Regional Accountable Entity (RAE) contracts for Regions 3 and 5, and excited about opportunities to grow and improve our network in the coming years.
+While not comprehensive, this Network Adequacy Plan articulates the overarching approach that COA will employ toward cultivating and supporting viable provider participation, thus helping to expand options for Members.

-This report is written within context of Section 9.8.1., and subsequent paragraphs, of the RAE contracts for Regions 3,, and will address questions specific to those paragraphs.
+This report is written within context of Section 9.8.1., and subsequent paragraphs, of the RAE contracts for Regions 3 and 5, and will address questions specific to those paragraphs.
 COA will submit a Network Adequacy Report, on a quarterly basis, to help track and validate the successes and challenges of the strategies outlined in the pages that follow.
 As always, COA is happy to provide further information and clarification to the Department upon request.